SkyWars/SkyWars/docs/skywars/index.md

 ### Basic Installation
 * Make sure your server is running Java 7.
 SkyWars **will not function** with Java 6.
-* Download SkyWars jar file, and put it in your plugins/ directory.
-SkyWars supports minecraft 1.5.2, 1.6.4 and 1.7.2.
+* Download the SkyWars.jar file, and put it in your plugins/ directory.
+SkyWars v1.4.4 supports minecraft 1.5.2, 1.6.4 and 1.7.2.
 * Restart your server.
 SkyWars will automatically create 2 new worlds.
 SkyWarsBaseWorld and SkyWarsArenaWorld.
 * Go to where you want the lobby to be and use **/sw setlobby**.